codalab/codalab-worksheets/docs/rest.md

 ### `GET /bundles/<uuid:re:0x[0-9a-f]{32}>/contents/info/<path:path>`

-Fetch the bundle contents metadata.
+Fetch metadata of the bundle contents or a subpath within the bundle.

-The `<path>` refers to a path to a file or a directory inside the directory structure of the bundle contents.

 Query parameters:
 - `depth`: recursively fetch subdirectory info up to this depth.